Help Wanted!

 Unicon's predecessor Idol had private semantics and a public keyword.
 Private semantics were dropped because they added to complexity and space consumption without adding functionality.
 But arguably they have value and should be an option.
 While a distinction between private and protected does not seem very useful in Unicon, a scope that would be really useful would be a read-only public designation, to avoid the need for many accessor methods.

 Iconx needs to be extended to support directly executing .icn source files.
 Also, support for "one-liners" where the source code is supplied as a command line option.
-Icon recently added some support for this on UNIX; for Unicon we need a multiplatform solution if possible.
+Icon 9.5 added some support for this on UNIX; for Unicon we need a multiplatform solution if possible.

 Programming Environment